-Atlassian’s website provides a fair amount of information about Jira, its popular issue tracking, service management, and project management software.
+Atlassian’s website provides a fair amount of information about Jira, and its popular issue tracking, service management, and project management software offerings.

-A Jira Comparasion Guide will teach you the Jira user cost, features for each Jira product and so on.
-Continue reading to learn more about this Jira tutorial.
-However, no matter the breadth of available information, it can be hard to compare all the Jira pricing, factors and what they can do for your business.
-We’ve created this Jira Comparison Guide to distill the most important information in one place.
+This Jira Comparison Guide will explain the cost and features of each Jira product, and provide guidance on choosing the Cloud vs. Data Center versions.
+With all the available information, it can be hard to compare all the Jira pricing, factors, and what they can do for your business.
+Our Jira Comparison Guide aims to distill the most important information into one place.

-For example, there are separate pages for the three main products, Jira Work Management, Jira Software, and Jira Service Management.
-But in this Jira Comparasion Guide, we’ll explain you everything in detail (including Jira license cost per user).
-And then, there are separate pages for the two hosting versions, Cloud and Data Center (Atlassian no longer sells Server Edition and if you want to stay on self hosted you will be subject to a minimum user tier or 500 on Data Center).
-Oh, and not all the products and features are available in the Data Center version in case your business needs extra levels of security or work management capabilities.
+For example, Atlassian has separate pages for the three main products, Jira Work Management, Jira Software, and Jira Service Management.
+Here, we’ll explain you everything in detail (including Jira license cost per user).
+And then, there are yet again separate pages for the two hosting versions, Cloud and Data Center (Atlassian no longer sells Server Edition and if you want to stay on self-hosted you will be subject to a minimum user tier or 500 on Data Center).
+Oh, and not all the products and features are available in the Data Center version your business may need for extra levels of security or work management capabilities.
 Licensing costs for Jira are likewise scattered.

 3 Factors That Tell You Which Version of Jira to Buy

-In this Jira comparasion guide, are the three key factors to consider:
+In this Jira comparison guide, are the three key factors to consider:

 - Product: Jira Work Management, Jira Software, and/or Jira Service Management

 - Deployment: Cloud or Data Center

 - Note: Jira Work Management does NOT have a Data Center version.

 - Licenses: number and type